-Sporting people often complain of pain in the outside (ulnar) of the wrist.
+Athletes often complain of pain on the outside (ulnar) side of the wrist.
 There are many causes of ulnar wrist pain, but one of the more common problems is DRUJ (distal radioulnar) joint injury, such as DRUJ arthritis.
 How does DRUJ injury present, and what can we do to treat it?

 What is the distal radioulnar joint?

-The DRUJ sits between the ends of the forearm bones, radius and ulnar.
-It is connected by cartilage in the wrist called the TFCC.
+The DRUJ (distal radioulnar joint) sits between the ends of the forearm bones, the radius and the ulna.
+It is connected by cartilage in the wrist, known as the TFCC.
 Generally, the joint is stabilised by the cartilage and the ligaments sitting at the front and the back of the wrist.
-The forces on the joint are determined by the relationship length of the ulnar and radius: a longer ulna (positive ulnar variance) increases the forces on the ulnar head, while a shorter ulna (negative ulnar variance) puts more force on the radius.
+The forces on the joint are determined by the relationship length of the ulna and radius: a longer ulna (positive ulnar variance) increases the forces on the ulnar head, while a shorter ulna (negative ulnar variance) puts more force on the radius.

 DRUJ injuries